-After you leave a request: interview ~15 minutes → guest audit access ~15 minutes → audit within 2 days → proposal approval → first iteration start.
-In our experience, it is real to start doing something in 2-3 days.
+After you leave a request: interview ~15 minutes → guest audit access ~15 minutes → audit within 2-4 days → proposal approval → first iteration start.
+In our experience, it is realistic to get the process rolling in 2-3 days.

 To configure contextual advertising on your own is not so difficult, in a couple of evenings you can get it to work at grade "C".
 And if it works at grade "C", then it makes sense to invest and get it to an "A".
 And this is just the job for an agency, because the complexity between grade "C" and grade "A" grows exponentially.
 Conversely, if it does not work at grade "C", then most likely it will not work even if you bring it up to "A" either, since the cause may be not just contextual advertising, but some other factors like competition, prices, product range, delivery, etc.

 The client had previously worked with freelancers, tried managing campaigns on their own and looking for a full-time specialist.
 So they came to us with an understanding of the task at hand and our role in their business.
 This enabled us to speak a common language and speed up all the processes.